notnullgames/nullos-alpine/README.md

 - Boot with screen & keyboard (or use ssh local overlay method, below)
 - login with `root`
 - run `setup-alpine`, it will ask you questions, and set things up.

+### firmware

+We included brcm firmware in overlays/firmware-nonfree, just to get pi wifi working, but you might need other [non-free firmware](https://github.com/wkennington/linux-firmware), whcih you can just put in there.

 ### overlays